proteinreport/proteinreport.org/content/en/newswire/bluenalu-announces-strategic-partnership-nutreco/index.md

 date: 2020-01-16 16:15:29
 lastmod: 2020-01-16 16:15:29
 slug: /bluenalu-announces-strategic-partnership-nutreco
-description: "Collaboration accelerates plans to commercialize cellular aquaculture globally

-San Diego, Calif.
+description: "Collaboration accelerates plans to commercialize cellular aquaculture globally San Diego, Calif.
 (January 16, 2020) – BlueNalu, a leading innovative food company developing seafood products directly from fish cells, today announced a strategic partnership with Nutreco, a global leader in animal nutrition and aquafeed.
 Nutreco’s aquafeed company, Skretting, is a world leader in the manufacture and supply of aquaculture feeds and an important link in the feed-to-food chain. "
-excerpt: "Collaboration accelerates plans to commercialize cellular aquaculture globally

-San Diego, Calif.
+excerpt: "Collaboration accelerates plans to commercialize cellular aquaculture globally San Diego, Calif.
 (January 16, 2020) – BlueNalu, a leading innovative food company developing seafood products directly from fish cells, today announced a strategic partnership with Nutreco, a global leader in animal nutrition and aquafeed.
 Nutreco’s aquafeed company, Skretting, is a world leader in the manufacture and supply of aquaculture feeds and an important link in the feed-to-food chain. "
 proteins: [Cell-Based]
 products: [Seafood]
 topics: [Business]
-regions: [US &amp; Canada]
+regions: [US & Canada]
 flags: [Press Release]
 directory: [BlueNalu]
 company: "<a href=\"/directory/bluenalu\" hreflang=\"en\">BlueNalu</a>"
 images: ["iStock-534127796_super.jpg"]
-additional_images: []
+additional_images: [NA]
 draft: false
 pinned: false
 homepage: false